 There are several short gaps and areas where improvements are needed to improve Bay Trail access, safety and enjoyment.
 Richmond’s City Council adopted the South Richmond Transportation Connectivity Plan in mid-September 2015.
 Implementation of this excellent plan will greatly improve bicyclist and pedestrian safety where the Bay Trail is on city streets, rather than along the shoreline.

 The ideal Bay Trail is, of course, next to the Bay and also separated from motor vehicle roadways as exemplified in Marina Bay, as well as in Miller-Knox and Point Pinole Regional Shorelines.
 However, the route detours inland where there are port, boat repair and industrial facilities along the shoreline.
 Harbour Way South and Cutting Blvd. are examples of these inland detours where the Bay Trail simply takes the form of sidewalks and bicycle lanes.
-To accommodate the great increase in local and regional bicycle traffic with opening of the Bay Trail across the RSR Bridge and Richmond-San Francisco Ferry service, the City contracted for preparation of the Ferry to Bridge to Greenway (F2B2G) Complete Streets Plan thanks to a $276,000 Sustainable Communities Transportation Planning Grant from Caltrans.
+To accommodate the great increase in local and regional bicycle traffic with opening of the Bay Trail across the RSR Bridge and Richmond-San Francisco Ferry service, the City Council adopted the Ferry to Bridge to Greenway (F2B2G) Complete Streets Plan in February 2021 as prepared with a $276,000 Sustainable Communities Transportation Planning Grant from Caltrans.

-A key recommendation of the F2B2G Plan is to provide 2.25 miles of two-way protected bikeway (cycle track) and Class I multi-use trail from the ferry terminal at the foot of Harbour Way South to Hoffman Blvd. and along Cutting Blvd. to Garrard Blvd. at the entry to the Point Richmond Historic District.
-This is fully funded for construction during 2021 thanks to a $725,000 grant from the CA Dept. of Transportation and $325,000 from the Metropolitan Transporation Commission supplemented by contributions from Simms Metals, Industrial Properties Trust and the Lumber Baron
+A key recommendation of the F2B2G Plan is to provide 2-1/4 miles of two-way protected bikeway (cycle track) and Class I multi-use trail from the ferry terminal at the foot of Harbour Way South to Hoffman Blvd. and along Cutting Blvd. to Garrard Blvd. at the entry to the Point Richmond Historic District.
+This was funded for construction in 2021 thanks to a $725,000 grant from the CA Dept. of Transportation and $325,000 from the Metropolitan Transporation Commission supplemented by contributions from Simms Metals and Industrial Properties Trust.

 Click Here to view slide shows of the Marina Bay Trail.